ranton256/classifying_concord/classifying_condord.md

 y = combined_df["label"]
 ```

-TF-IDF converts text into numerical vectors by calculating two components for each word: how frequently it appears in a specific document (Term Frequency), and how unique it is across all documents (Inverse Document Frequency).
+TF-IDF converts text into numerical vectors by calculating two components for each word: how frequently it appears in a specific document (Term Frequency), and how unique it is across all documents (Inverse Document Frequency) (Jones,  1972).
 The value combines how frequently the term appears in the document (TF) and how unique it is across all documents (IDF).
-This balances common words against distinctive ones that might better differentiate the authors.
+This balances common words against distinctive ones that might better differentiate the authors (Salton & Buckley, 1988).

 ## Traditional ML Classification Models